yardsale8/stat489_book/_sources/FunctionalListProcessing/CommonPatternsForProcessingSequencesWithDictionaries.rst

 The first line, ``pipe(scores,`` tells us that we are going to pipe or push the scores through a sequence of functions (from left-to-right or top-to-bottom).
-The first function, ``lvalfilter(lambda L: len(L) >= 6),`` is a curried function
+The first function, ``valfilter(lambda L: len(L) >= 6),`` is a curried function
 (``valfilter`` takes two arguments, we have provided one) that only keep items that have at least 6 values.
 The final function is more complicated and will need a bit more work to interpret.

 The final function is a ``valmap`` that will apply two functions to all of the elements of each value in score.
 It is important to remember that the composed function operates on values that are themselves lists.
-Conseuently, the functions applied to the values will also be list-processing funcitons like ``map``.
+Consequently, the functions applied to the values will also be list-processing functions like ``map``.
 Since this is a composition, the functions are applied from right-to-left.
 The first action turns each element of the value list into an integer using the curried ``map(int)`` and then converted to a list with